YujunGe07/YujunGe07/README.md

 ## About Me

-I'm a **Machine Learning / AI Engineer** passionate about building systems at the intersection of NLP, model efficiency, and real-world impact — particularly in assistive technology and language understanding.
+I'm a **Machine Learning / AI Engineer** and **CS student at Stanford** passionate about building systems at the intersection of computer vision, NLP, and real-world impact — from sports analytics to healthcare.

-- 🔬 Currently researching **embedding compression transfer** — studying whether PCA subspaces learned on one data distribution generalize across tasks, domains, and models
-- 🧠 Building **AI-powered AAC** (Augmentative & Alternative Communication) systems using Whisper, DistilGPT2, and context-aware prediction
+- 🎓 Studying **Computer Science @ Stanford University**
+- 🎾 Building **AI tennis coaching** tools using ViViT video transformers + KNN similarity search to match player strokes against professional examples
+- 🫀 Researching **ECG signal processing** for cardiac rehabilitation — bandpass filtering, R-peak detection, and HRV feature extraction from wearable sensors
+- 🧠 Built an **AI-powered AAC system** (Whisper + DistilGPT2) for users with speech/motor impairments
-- 🛠️ Interested in: **model efficiency, NLP pipelines, LLM applications, and ML systems**
+- 🛠️ Interested in: **computer vision, video transformers, NLP, and ML for healthcare**
-- 📍 <!-- Add your location here -->
+- 📍 Los Angeles, CA
 - 📬 Reach me at: **[geyujunamy@gmail.com](mailto:geyujunamy@gmail.com)**

 ---